-Applications can be obtained from Management via phone, in person at the site during normal business hours, by written request mailed to the property, or by printing application from the property website at www.laconiahousing.org
+Pre-applications can be obtained from Management via phone, in person at the site during normal business hours, by written request mailed to the property, or by printing application from the property website at www.laconiahousing.org.

-All submitted applications must be in writing, on forms provided.
-If an applicant is unable to complete an application, due to a disability, a third party can assist in the completion of the form.
-Only fully completed applications will be accepted.
-Every application must be completed and signed by the head of household and all additional household members 18 years of age or older.
-All members of the household must be listed on the application.

-Applications must be completed and signed and can be returned to the office in person, via fax, email or U.S.P.S. mail.
+.All submitted pre-applications must be in writing, on forms provided.
+If an applicant is unable to complete a pre-application, due to a disability, a third party can assist in the completion of the form.
+All members of the household must be listed on the pre-application.
+Only fully completed pre-applications signed by the head of household will be accepted; return to the office in person or U.S.P.S. mail to the attention of the Property Manager.

-The application form includes a section for the applicant household to report race and ethnicity.
+All applicants will be given the opportunity to report their race and ethnic data as part of the pre-application, for statistical information.
 This demographic information is not used to determine applicant eligibility.
-The information is gathered to report the demographic makeup of applicant traffic, and to comply with the Affirmative Fair Housing Marketing Plan requirements.
+The information is gathered to report the demographic makeup of applicant traffic to the agency administering the LIHTC program.

 Staff or staff-provided assistance will be available upon request.
-This may take the form of answering questions about the application; helping applicants who might have literacy, vision, or limited English proficiency challenges via oral or written translation; or large print; and, in general, make it possible for interested parties to apply for assisted housing.
-Applicants may bring an individual with them, to help with the application, if desired.
+This may take the form of answering questions about the pre-application; helping applicants who might have literacy, vision, or limited English proficiency challenges via oral or written translation; or large print; and, in general, make it possible for interested parties to apply for assisted housing.
+Applicants may bring an individual with them, to help with the pre-application, if desired.

-Upon determination that the application is completed, staff will add, via handwriting or stamp, the date and time the application was received, followed by the initials of the person accepting the application.
-Within ten (10) calendar days of receipt of completed application, Management must notify applicant, in writing, one of the following; selected for immediate occupancy, placed on a waiting list, or rejected.
-All applications will be kept at the property or its file storage locations.
+Upon determination that the pre-application is completed, staff will add, via handwriting or stamp, the date and time the pre-application was received, followed by the initials of the person accepting the application.
+The applicant will be added to the waiting list(s), if applicable.
+All pre-applications will be kept at the property or its file storage locations.

-If the application received is not fully complete (including any required attachments) and/or is not signed and dated by all household members age 18 years or older, the application will be returned to the household.
+If the pre-application received is not fully complete (including any required attachments) and/or is not signed and dated by the head of household, the pre-application will be returned to the household and the household will not be added to the waiting list.